BryanAim/100-days-of-code/log.md

 **Progress**
 Looked at the Vue's official developmet tool in helping build and scaffold Webpack bundled #VueJS applications rapidly, the 𝘃𝘂𝗲-𝗰𝗹𝗶.

+###Day 89, July 28, Tuesday

+**Progress**
+Learnt about using the EventBus to make communication between sibling components possible in #VueJS.
+Also saw its disadvantages and why its not the most preferred method of approach.